Risk Sharing Among Many: Implementing a Subgame Perfect and Optimal Equilibrium

 Abstract:

 Can a welfare-maximising risk-sharing rule be implemented in a large, decentralised community?
-We revisit the price-and-choose (P\&C) mechanism of Echenique and N\'u\~nez (2025), in which players post price schedules sequentially, and the final player selects an allocation.
-While P\&C implements every Pareto-optimal allocation when the choice set is finite, realistic risk-sharing problems involve an infinite continuum of feasible allocations.
-We extend P\&C to such infinite menus, modelling each allocation as a probability distribution that redistributes an aggregate loss $X=\sum_i X_i$.
-Every feasible allocation is comonotone, yet comonotonicity alone is not efficient when agents maximise monetary utility.
-We prove that our extended mechanism still implements the allocation that maximises aggregate utility, even when players entertain heterogeneous, uniformly tight credal sets over the distribution of $X$.
-Finally, we pair P\&C with a simple auction introduced by Echenique and N\'u\~nez (2025) that chooses the first mover, equalising surplus among participants.
-The result is a decentralised, enforcement-free procedure that achieves both optimal and fair risk sharing under a multiple-priors environment.
+We revisit the price-and-choose (P&C) mechanism of Echenique and N\'u\~nez (2025), in which players post price schedules sequentially and the last mover selects an allocation.
+P&C implements every Pareto-optimal allocation when the choice set is finite, but realistic risk-sharing problems involve an infinite continuum of feasible allocations.
+We extend P&C to infinite menus by modelling each allocation as a bounded random vector that redistributes an aggregate loss $X=\sum_i X_i$.
+We prove that the extended mechanism still implements the allocation that maximises aggregate (monetary) utility, even when players entertain heterogeneous credal sets of finitely additive probabilities (charges) dominated by a reference probability $\mathbb{P}$.
+Our credal sets are weak$^{\ast}$-compact and are restricted so that expectation functionals are uniformly Lipschitz on the feasible set.
+Finally, we pair P&C with the first-mover auction of Echenique and N\'u\~nez (2025), adapted to our infinite-menu, multiple-prior environment.
+With a public signal about the common surplus, the auction equalises (conditional) expected surplus among participants.
+The result is a decentralised, enforcement-free procedure that achieves both optimal and fair risk sharing under heterogeneous priors.

 New Economics Papers: this item is included in nep-des, nep-gth, nep-mic and nep-rmg